FlorianWilhelm/the-hatchlor-demo/CONTRIBUTING.md

 ## Documentation improvements

-You can help improve the documentation of Hatchlor demo project by making them more readable and coherent, or by adding missing information and correcting mistakes.
+You can help improve the documentation of Python hatch project by making them more readable and coherent, or by adding missing information and correcting mistakes.

 This documentation uses [mkdocs] as its main documentation compiler.